swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 **URL**: `http://id.swedenconnect.se/general-ec/1.0/supports-user-message`

-**Description**: Service Providers may include the `<umsg:UserMessage>` extension in authentication requests for the purpose of displaying a custom "user message" for the authentication users, see \[[UserMessageExt](#user-message-ext)\].
+**Description**: Service Providers may include the `<umsg:UserMessage>` extension in authentication requests for the purpose of displaying a custom "user message" for the authentication users, see \[[SC.SAML.UMsg](#sc-saml-umsg)\].
 An Identity Provider announces support for this extension by declaring the `http://id.swedenconnect.se/general-ec/1.0/supports-user-message` entity category.

 <a name="references"></a>